-In addition to security, Collins listed ease of use and uptime as key features.
+In addition to security, Collins listed ease of use and uptime as key DMS features.
 You should be able to easily access, manage and navigate your files as needed.
 Be realistic about the resources you can dedicate to manage your DMS.
-If you don't have a lot of resources, Collins recommends researching web-based document management systems instead of using an in-house management solution.
+If you don’t have a lot of resources, Collins recommends researching web-based DMSs instead of using an in-house management solution.

 Collaboration and integration

-Since you will likely have multiple departments using your document management system across your company, Gilliand said a DMS should have collaboration and integration capabilities.
+Since multiple departments will likely be using your DMS across your company, digital marketer Erica Gilliand said the system you choose should have collaboration and integration capabilities.
 Look for features like real-time live editing, file-sharing tools, integrations with other plugins, and the ability to add or restrict user access to certain documents.

 Gilliand also listed version control as a key aspect of document management.
-It is important to always have the latest versions of a document on file, whether you are viewing or editing.
+You should always have the latest versions of a document on file, whether you are viewing or editing it.